DrAlbertCruz/CMPS-3240-Cache-Blocking/README.md

 Your task is to take your working DAXPY code from the previous lab and add cache blocking on top of the lab.
 A functional version of DAXPY with AVX and loop unrolling is included with this lab. *It was not added to the `all` directive in the makefile, however.*

 *Further, note that the unopt_dgmm.c provided by the text does not include AVX or unrolling.
 Be concious of this when considering `BLOCKSIZE` for your DAXPY lab.*

+## Approach

+Note: When adding your targets to the makefile, I've created a variable called `DAXPY_FLAGS` for convenience that should be used with the compiler instead of `DGMM_FLAGS` (intended for DGMM targets without AVX and unrolling).